Crew-1 is ready for lift-off! Are you?

 Heading to the beach is a great way to maintain social distance and enjoy the outdoors during the launch; however, parking spots on popular beach access points fill up quickly.
 Plan to be here early to secure your spot in the lot and on the sand.
 Remember groups no larger than 50 people may congregate in one area, these groups MUST be 6 feet apart from one another in all directions.

-- The Canaveral National Seashore, including Playalinda Beach, is operating at a limited capacity at this time.
+- The Canaveral National Seashore is open from 9 am to 5 pm daily.
+Parking at Apollo Beach area 4 is currently closed for repairs, and Playalinda Beach parking area 1 is closed for boardwalk replacement.
 Long wait times have been reported to gain access to these beaches.
 Please see their Press Release for more information.

 There are several parks throughout the Space Coast perfect for launch viewing.
 Plan to arrive early as parking spaces are limited.